Do you sell CT scanning systems?

 How long does a CT scan take?

-The average scan time for our cone beam systems can typically take 45 minutes and the average scan time for line beam system typically ranges from 2
+The average scan time for our cone beam systems can typically take 45 minutes and the average scan time for line beam system typically ranges from 2 to 20 hours.

 In what file format are the initial results captured?